franznkemaka/vendstor/README.md

 # Vendstor

+🚧 🚧 This repository has been relocated to https://github.com/vendstor/vendstor 🚧 🚧

 Vendstor is the most advanced C# open sourced Point Of Sale App for Windows.
 It enables you to sell, manage employees, inventory and monitor your sales.

 ## ✨ Features